lywfleming/RacePace/index.md

 ## Formulas

-Below are the Prediction Formulas for typical race distances:
+Below are the Jeff Galloway formulas for typical race distances:

 <ul>
   <li>